 Also, it doesn’t include a canonical tag, which may mean they are losing a large amount of authority due to duplicate versions of the same pages.
 For example, the secure and unsecure versions of the website don’t redirect to one website.
 Without a permanent redirect or canonical tag in place, search engines will treat these as two different pages.
 The authority value gained from links to these pages could be combined to target one page, increasing the ability of the page to rank well organically.

-This study has attempted to analyse and ascertain the online organic presence of three gym/health club websites.
+This study has attempted to analyse and ascertain the online organic SEO for fitness websites.
 Through their dedication to content, Virgin Active soars above the competition and its competitors would do well to observe and learn from its strategic use of content.

 The webmasters of each website analysed neglect some of the basic SEO principles advocated by Google’s guidelines and as a result, vital page and domain authority may be unconsciously lost.

 In an industry dominated by information, trust is the key to successful relationships: ensure the content of your website reflects the information given by your best fitness trainers and both your online users and the search engines alike will hold you as a respected authority worthy of high search ranking positions.